IOUG RAC Attack! — Day 1 by Alex Gorbachev

 OK, back to my slides and demos for tomorrow — can’t sleep anyway… It’s going to be fun day and I’m looking forward to it.

-2 comments on “IOUG RAC Attack! — Day 1 by Alex Gorbachev”
+2 Responses to “IOUG RAC Attack! — Day 1 by Alex Gorbachev”